 Coordination: Adjusting actions in relation to others’ actions.

 - Procurement Specialist

-In 2016, there was an estimated number of 148,700 jobs in the United States for Logistician.
+In the United States, there were 148,700 jobs for Logistician in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistician by 2026.
-There will be an estimated 15,600 positions for Logistician per year.
+The BLS estimates 15,600 yearly job openings in this field.

 The states with the most job growth for Logistician are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.